 Setting and Design

 The European Anaphylaxis Registry collected information on anaphylactic reactions through a web based data entry system.
 It aims to document cases of severe anaphylaxis.
 Participation of study centers was voluntary and could be declined at any time.
 Data for the current analysis were provided by tertiary referral centers specialized in allergology and/or dermatology in Germany, France, Switzerland, Ireland, Greece, Austria, Spain, Bulgaria , Italy and Poland.
 The study was approved by the Ethics Committee at Charité – Universitätsmedizin Berlin (the coordinating center) and by the local Ethics Committees in all participating countries.

+Only countries with >100 cases were considered.

 Participants